Plano Criminal Defense Lawyer

 State of Texas v.
-WSM Case Dismissed
+AG Case Dismissed.

-The State of Texas v.
-SJ Case reduced to misdemeanor and client received
+State of Texas v.
+AW Case Dismissed.

-The United States of America v.
-GR Case Dismissed
+State of Texas v.
+CB Case Dismissed

 State of Texas v.
 CM Case Dismissed

 State of Texas v.
-DG Case Dismissed
+CW Case Dismissed

 If you are facing criminal charges in Plano, let a serious legal professional fight for your defense.
 Attorney Bill J. Stovall will put his 22 years of experience to alleviate the stress off you during the course of your case.
 As a former prosecutor, he can effectively fight your charges and deliver the aggressive defense you need in your case.